 Turning and Milling

 Soldering and Silver Brazing

-We train faculty, staff and students to utilize the mass spectrometers to perform mass analysis for chemical compound identification and/or confirmation.
-The facility contains a Bruker Microflex (MALDI) and a Bruker MicrOTOF (ESI) equiped with and Agilent 1200 LC.
+We train faculty, staff and students to utilize walk-up mass spectrometers for chemical compound identification and/or confirmation.

 The Medicinal Chemistry Shared Resource (MCSR) provides medicinal chemistry support to investigators at the OSUCCC – James and to other academic and commercial institutions.
 It integrates the expertise of multiple disciplines, including synthetic and process chemistry, instrumental analysis and molecular pharmacology.